daitangio/er_zauker/BUGS.md

 To fix Redis EXEC timeout we upgraded eredis library and then increased EXEC timeouts.

 After about 580 seconds some timeouts occur anyway, perphaps the exec transaction is too wide.
+Under approx. 160 workers the problem seems to disappear.

 Error: